GerardSoleCa/docker-htserver/README.md

 ```

 ## Second...
 Start the whole thing!
-It will prompt your for your desired username and password for Transmission website.
-Remember that once its setup, although new passwords are asked, the first one will be stored in *docker-compose.yml* file
+It will ask you to setup a username and password for Transmission.
+Only on the first run.

 ```bash
 $ chmod +x